microsoft/FASTER/docs/_docs/31-fasterkv-revivification.md

 This struct indicates whether revivification is to be active:
 - `EnableRevivification`: If this is true, then at least in-chain revivification is done; otherwise, record revivification is not done (but Retry reuse still is).
 - `FreeListBins`: If this array of `RevivificationBin` is non-null, then revivification will include a freelist of records, as defined below.
+- `SearchNextHigherBin`: By default, when looking for FreeRecords we search only the bin for the specified size.
+If this is set, then if there are no records in the initial bin, then next-higher bin is search as well.
+- `MutablePercent`: It may be desirable not to use a record that is too close to the `ReadOnlyAddress`; some apps will prefer that a newly-inserted record remain in the mutable region as long as possible. `MutablePercent` limits the eligible range of revivification to be within this percent of the `TailAddress`; for example, if `MutablePercent` is 20, TailAddress is 100,000, and ReadOnlyAddress is 50,000, then the .2 x 50,000 = 10,000 records closest to the tail will be eligible for reuse.
+This is done on an address-space basis, not record count, so the actual number of records that can be revivified will vary for variable-length records.

 ## Maintaining Extra Value Length
 Because variable-length record Values can grow and shrink, we must store the actual length of the value in addition to the Value data.
 Fixed-length datatypes (including objects) do not need to store this, because their Value length does not change.